-California is on the so-called Ring of Fire, which circles the Pacific Ocean and has produced devastating quakes, including Japan's 2011 quake-tsunami.
+California is on the so-called Ring of Fire, which circles the Pacific Ocean.
+The ring has produced devastating quakes, including Japan's 2011 earthquake and tsunami.

 Scientists say Los Angeles is almost certain to experience a devastating quake sometime in the next 30 years.